-As a Dane working in Gothenburg, a lot of my colleagues are traveling to Copenhagen during weekends.
+As a Dane working in Gothenburg, a lot of my colleagues are travelling to Copenhagen during weekends.
 A so, I am asked what to do.
 To lessen the work from writing recommendations, I started collecting places I liked into a curated city guide.

 The guide includes the best value for money food (in one of the most expensive cities in the world), where to take your tinder date if you want to impress her/him, and the most instagrammable cafes in Copenhagen.